-Short for File Transfer Protocol, FTP was first proposed on April 16, 1971 by Abhay Bhushan for and developed for implementation on hosts at MIT and was later defined by RFC 959 published in 1985.
-FTP is a standard way of sending and receiving files between two computers.
+Short for File Transfer Protocol, FTP was first proposed on April 16, 1971 by Abhay Bhushan for and developed for implementation on hosts at MIT.
+FTP was later defined by RFC 959 that was published in 1985 and today is a standard way of sending and receiving files between two computers.
 A good example of how FTP is used today is by web developers, who will connect to their web server using FTP and send updated versions of their web pages to the server.

 Although many FTP servers require logins, many FTP servers also allow anonymous ftp login, which only require a username and e-mail with no password.
 It is also important to realize that FTP is insecure.
 When your username and password are sent to the server they're both sent as plaintext and could be intercepted and read.
 If your server supports SFTP or FTP with TLS encryption, we suggest one of them instead of plain FTP to help keep your information private.

 - How do I use FTP from a command line?

 - Linux and Unix FTP command and information.

 - What FTP programs can I use to send and receive files?

 - Computer network and network card help and support.